What’s in the proposed deal that could end the US-Iran conflict?

 Lebanon

-It’s also unclear how or whether the simmering conflict between Israel and the Iran-backed Hezbollah in Lebanon will be addressed in any memorandum.
-Tasnim reported Sunday that its wording of the memo refers to “the declaration of the end of war on all fronts, including Lebanon.”
+It’s also unclear how or whether the conflict between Israel and the Iran-backed Hezbollah in Lebanon will be addressed in any memorandum.
+Tasnim reported Sunday that the memo would demand “the declaration of the end of war on all fronts, including Lebanon.”

 Baghaei, the Iranian foreign ministry spokesperson, said similarly on Monday, “Stopping the war on all fronts, including Lebanon, will be one of the elements of the possible understanding.”